msv-lab/f1x/README.md

        | |              .'   /    `.   `.
        |_|             '----'       '----'

-f1x is an efficient patch generation tool.
-It traverses a search space of side-effect free expression modifications and statement deletions. f1x achieves high throughput (number of candidate patches per a unit of time) by using dynamic semantic search space partitioning and symbolic representation of search space.
-It also ranks generated patches based on two criteria: syntactical similarity with the original program and anti-patterns (repairs that are likely incorrect).
+f1x is an efficient automated progam repair tool.
+It fixes bugs manifested by failing tests by traversing a search space of candidate patches. f1x achieves high throughput (number of candidate patches per a unit of time) by representing the search space symbolically, and dynamically grouping semantically equivalent patches.
+It also ranks generated patches based on two criteria: (1) syntactical distance from the original program and (2) matching pre-defined set of anti-patterns.

+## Installation ##

 Install dependencies: